Holiday entitlement calculator – calculations made easy | Moorepay

 But don’t worry – to help you through this arithmetic exercise, we’ve compiled the following guide to take the stress out of your calculations.

-Click on an example below to jump to that calculation:
+Click on an example below to jump to that calculation.

-Quick video on holiday calculations for full time employees (Top ↑)
+Video: calculations for full-time employees (Top ↑)

 What is the statutory minimum holiday entitlement?